tnichols217/notes/CSDS 391/P/2-extra.md

 # K-means clustering

-K-means clustering will only ever be able to characterize models by their proximity
+K-means clustering will only ever be able to characterize models by their proximity to a generated mean.
+This means that K-means clustering is not possible to classify a dataset where different classes are not clustered around the same ar